madhup25/url-shortner/README.md

 2. Install the dependencies.
 `npm install`

-3. Setup a .env file and enter your Mongo DB URI (local/Atlas).
+3. Create a .env file and enter your Mongo DB URI (local/Atlas).
 `MONGO_URI=<your_mongo_uri>`

 4. Run `npm run dev` to run in development mode.
 Or `npm run prod` to run in production mode.